jean-airoldie/libzmq-rs/libzmq/CONFIG.md

 `libzmq-rs` contains serializable builders which can be used in config files.
 Note that all the fields are optional.
+Durations use the [humantime](https://docs.rs/humantime/1.2.0/humantime/) crate for deserialization.

 ```toml
 [radio]